Lamb House, Kangaroo Point: History

 Kangaroo Point was Brisbane's earliest suburb, dating from the 1840s.
 From at least the 1860s, the higher land at Kangaroo Point attracted middle class residents who erected substantial homes overlooking the Brisbane River.
 The construction of this house in the early 1900s illustrates the continued attraction of this quiet but centrally located suburb for the middle class - a trend which was sustained into the 1920s.

-The house remained the property of the Lamb family until its sale in June 2021.
+The house remained the property of the Lamb family, but had been unoccupied apart from squatters, and had fallen into disrepair so severe its survival was threatened.